top of page

 Square Size Poster.jpeg

-With a career that spans over a decade, Wilkinson has cemented himself as one of Australia’s premiere acts with his soul stirring live performances and evocative songwriting.
+With a career that spans over a decade, Mark Wilkinson has cemented himself as one of Australia’s premiere acts with his soul stirring live performances and evocative songwriting.

 Singer-songwriter and multi-instrumentalist Mark Wilkinson, celebrates the release of his forthcoming album 'Wild & Hunted Things' with a string of dates across the country this August and September.
 After building a global fanbase on the back of his busking roots in Sydney's streets, the troubadour has amassed over 150 million streams on Spotify, sold in excess of 80,000 physical albums and packed out headline shows across the world.
 As a support act he's shared stages with Brian Wilson, Rodriguez, Xavier Rudd, The Whitlams and Seal to name just a few.